-All these cables differ in the amount of bandwidths/frequencies they can support, distance, amount of copper, number of twists, ability to defer EMI and Alien Cross Talk interferences, size, etc. We will see two important factors for each type of the Cat x cable below:
+All these cables differ in the amount of bandwidths/frequencies they can support, distance, amount of copper, number of twists, ability to defer EMI and Alien Cross Talk interference, size, etc. We will see two important factors for each type of the Cat x cable below:

 (Though the distances in some of the below cases might be referred to as 100 meters, in practice it is 90 meters UTP cable and 10 meters patch cord distance).

-Cat3 Utp Cable – Supports 10 Base-T Standard for bandwidths up to 10 Mbps over a maximum distance of 100 meters.
+Cat3 UTP Cable – Supports 10 Base-T Standard for bandwidths up to 10 Mbps over a maximum distance of 100 meters.
 They can support frequencies in the range of 0-10 Mhz.

 Cat 5/5e Cable – Supports 100 Base-T Standard for bandwidths up to 100 Mbps over a maximum distance of 100 meters.
 They can support frequencies in the range of 0-100 Mhz.
 Cat 5e cables can support 1000 Base-T as well.

-Cat6 network cable – Supports 1000 Base-T Standard for bandwidths up to 1000 Mbps over a maximum distance of 100 meters.
+Cat6 cable specification – Supports 1000 Base-T Standard for bandwidths up to 1000 Mbps over a maximum distance of 100 meters.
 Cat 6 standard can support frequencies in the range of 0-250 Mhz.
 They also support 10GE bandwidth over limited distances.

 Cat6a cable – Supports 10G Base-T standard for bandwidths up to 10 Gbps over a maximum distance of 100 meters.
 Cat 6A standard can support frequencies in the range of 0-500 Mhz.